CyberDataLab/FADE/Readme.md

    docker ps
    ```

 4. The last modification of the DB is stored in the backup.sql file located in the project root directory.
-To load the data, execute the following command from the terminal while in the project root directory. :
+To load the data, execute the following command from the terminal while in the project root directory:
    ```sh
    docker cp backup.sql db_container_name:/backup.sql
    ```